-Public Health aims to improving the overall health status of Māori populations and reducing inequalities in health status.
+Public Health aims to improve the overall health status of Māori populations to improve Māori health outcomes.

-such as Te Whare Tapa Whā, Te Pae Mahutonga, Te Wheke, and Kia Uruuru Mai a Hauora.
+Māori approaches to health promotion are based upon well-known models such as Te Whare Tapa Whā, Te Pae Mahutonga, Te Wheke, and Kia Uruuru Mai a Hauora.

 Public Health offers: